duke-electric-vehicles/onboarding/Dev_Environment_Setup.md

 **Installing Ubuntu:** For instrucitons on installing Ubuntu on a Windows computer, go ahead and **carefully** follow the instructions in this link: https://itsfoss.com/install-ubuntu-dual-boot-mode-windows/

-**Note:** It is recommended that you create a Windows backup in the rare event of data corruption.
-We are not responsible for any damage to your computer if the installation fails.

 Mac instructions coming soon.